 What should I do after a dog bite in Duluth?

-- The name and address of the dog’s owner
+- Step 1: The name and address of the dog’s owner

-- Whether the dog has bitten people before
+- Step 3: Whether the dog has bitten people before

 Don’t be surprised if the dog’s owner doesn’t want to give you this information.
 Or you may have been bitten by a dog wandering around on its own.
 This does not mean you don’t have a claim.
 At John Foy & Associates, the first thing we will do is send an investigator to look for answers.
 We can go to the neighborhood, talking to people who may know the dog or its owner.
 And we can search public records to see if the dog has a history of bites.
 The information we gather will help build a strong case for you.